 You know what would make Ikea really amazing?
 If it was in the tiniest building ever.
 The rooms are all designed for small efficient living and yet the building its all hosted in is a labyrinth of winding halls.
 I know this is not a feasible idea, but wouldn’t it really seal the deal on the magic of Ikea if the building was even tiny?

 So yeah, we went to Ikea the other day for who knows what (because by the time we got there, we couldn’t remember why we had to go).
 They did the smartest thing I have yet to see at an Ikea, and replaced the fake TVs with real flat screens so that the men could enjoy football while the women spent ungodly amounts of money on Svinderglupins.

 It all made me a little sad though.
 I am not good at daydreaming when reality is so muddled.
 I can dream about things if the ground under me is solid – but when its not – it’s just a reminder of everything that’s wrong.

-I have been itching to make soups and stews but it’s still too hot for that type of thing so I saw this recipe and jumped on it because it screamed the best of both worlds.
+I have been itching to make soups and stews, but it’s still too hot for that type of thing so I saw this recipe for corn chowder and jumped on it because it screamed the best of both worlds.

 Summer Sweet Corn Chowder